 Dress rehearsal for Peter Pan.
 This year, I’m lucky enough to play Pan himself!
 This is such a fun role to play.
 The character is very playful, youthful, curious, and innocent.
 I’ve loved interacting and collaborating with the District Dance kiddos on this.

 Get home and wind down.
 This is actually an earlier night for me which is exciting.
 Most nights that I have rehearsal, we usually don’t finish until 10 PM which means I’m getting home around 10:30 PM.
 As a result, the adrenaline from dancing keeps me up a while so I try to wind down with crossword puzzles or a TV show I’ve already seen before clocking out.
 Additionally, I try not to leave any dirty dishes in the sink before bed but sometimes, I’m just too tired and that has to wait.

 This year’s Snow White Production is going to be SPECTACULAR.
-If you loved hearing about Julia, be sure to jump on your chance to perform on stage with her!
+If you loved hearing about Elizabeth, be sure to jump on your chance to perform on stage with her!
 District Dance invites children from the community age 4+ to audition on November 16th.
 All auditioning dancers are cast in a role because we believe every child is a star!
 Click here to RSVP!